johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 ### Take 1 Requirements

-The request above is the one we saw in the animation at the top of the article.
+The request above is the one represented in the animation at the top of the article.
 Feel free to take a look at the server-side code (`nestMicroservice/src/app.controller.ts`) to get familiar with what's happening here.
 You can run this now by issuing an HTTP request to the `nestHttpClient` app as shown below.
 Assuming you've got your multi-terminal setup going, you'll be able to follow the full flow of this request and response through all of the components.

 ```bash
 $ # HTTPie command to request `/jobs-stream1` with base duration of 1
 $ http get localhost:3000/jobs-stream1/1
 ```

-You can also read the [deep dive on Observables](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) for a thorough treatment (and a *treat* as well :wink:).
+You can also read the [deep dive on Observables](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) for a thorough treatment of the elegance of streaming server side observable results back to the client.
 For now, all we need to know is what we see in the animation above: when we make this request, we get a *stream of results* in the form of a sequence of messages.

 Let's define our acceptance criteria for *Take 1* as follows.
 Our `ClientFaye` object should let us send the `'/jobs-stream1'` request, and handle the response, converting the message stream back into an Observable.

-> **Note**: in [part5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e) we'll complete the implementation and have a fully functioning Faye Custom Transporter &#8212; both client and server side.
+> In [part5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e) we'll complete the implementation and have a fully functioning Faye Custom Transporter &#8212; both client and server side.

 ### Take 1 Strategy

 Before diving into the code, let's review our overall strategy.
 At a top level, it's pretty simple.
-For each user-land *request* (e.g., the `send(...)` call above), we want to issue the remote request and wait for the results (doing this send/receive through the Faye message broker API), and convert the response message(s) into an Observable stream.
+For each user-land *request* (e.g., the `this.client.send(...)` call in the `app.controller.ts` file shown above), we want to issue the remote request and wait for the results (doing this send/receive through the Faye message broker API), and convert the response message(s) into an Observable stream.

 Issuing the request and waiting for the results using the broker API is familiar territory.
-We'll just implement our very familiar STRPTQ (*subscribe-to-the-response-then-publish-the-request*) pattern to accomplish this.
+We'll just implement our very familiar *STRPTQ* (*subscribe-to-the-response-then-publish-the-request*) pattern to accomplish this.

 How do we convert the broker message stream into an Observable stream?
 We can use the Observable/observer pattern to do this.
 While I won't go into a lot of detail (you can [read more, including simple examples, here](xxx)), the basic idea is simple, and is the primary use case for Observables.
 The easiest way to see this is through the code review below.